surabhigr/aws-shell/README.rst

-aws-shell - The interactive productivity booster for the AWS CLI
+🛠aws-shell - The interactive productivity booster for the AWS CLI
 ================================================================

 .. image:: https://aws-developer-blog-media.s3-us-west-2.amazonaws.com/cli/Super-Charge-Your-AWS-Command-Line-Experience-with-aws-shell/aws-shell-final.gif

-Installation
+Installation 🔧
 ============

 The aws-shell requires python and `pip`_ to install.